 5-frame panorama stitch.
 A little bit of a vault to the right:

 Convection was beginning to fill in everywhere, cutting off any chance for my storm to do anything.
 There was a new storm to the south that was looking good, staying persistently isolated with shear markers.
 However, intercepting it would be difficult as I had no easy road options.
 I was already on the western edge of the Appalachian foothills, so terrain and road 'curviness' was getting worse the farther east I went.
 I didn't think it was safe to try to intercept the southern cell on wet, curvy roads, so I chose to retreat back to I-64, turning north at Frenchburg toward Farmers.
 I wasn't that optimistic about the storm doing much anyway, but I figured I'd rather take the safer play of catching it on I-64 to the east.
 No need to take unecessary risks, even for a tornado.
-By the way, that's yet another example of many in my chasing career of how the roads are more dangerous than the storm.
+By the way, that's yet another example of many in my observing career of how the roads are more dangerous than the storm.
 I was not worried about the storms doing anything to me, but the danger of a wreck on slick, winding roads was very real and deserved strict attention.